adrlau/sponsorblock-for-podcast/README.md

 The machiune learning aspect, probably could have use of a larger model with more data, and a better structured input where previous inputs ahve more to say in the current estimate except for in the current chunk.
 Also i could need a improved tokenization and cleanup by utilizing something like spacy so that i do not need to keep a file with token information.
 Also the detected adspot to timestamp for removal could be implemented in a better way than just assuming tokens and text are aproximately equally distributed in time.
 Evaluation improvements could also be made with utilizing a hashmap in all stages of tokenization instead of only creation, to awoid file seeking.
+Evaluation on parts as a stream of audio segments instead of only evaluating the whole.
+Classic ad blocking based on ip or location for the same file/site.